Annie Creative Studio for Wellness LLC

 Picture

 When I begun my transition into becoming an art therapist in the Fall of 2007 a couple of months later, Aidan was born.
 My sister’s first child.
 When she was almost 6 months into her pregnancy doctors found an abnormal development in the his brain.
-The damage was unknown and it was a matter of waiting until his birth and following his own thrive for us to learn day by day what his abilitites would look like.
-He is almost 11 years old now and has a diagnosis of Cerebral Palsy and before his first year he was diagnosed with epilepsy.
+The damage was unknown and it was a matter of waiting until his birth and following his own thrive for us to learn day by day what his abilities would look like.
+Before his first year he was diagnosed with epilepsy and cerebral palsy.

 I like to think that it is no coincidence that life took me into this professional path.
 The decision to become an art therapist and my interest in developmental growth working with medically fragile children, chronically and terminally ill patients has been in my heart even before Aidan was born.
 Yet, this drive and passion that lived in my heart are meant to continue to service him and to be put at the service of others who I have the privilege to meet or even just see through the backseat window of this drive.